gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 	2. 1.0.8.0 is the latest retail patch, with [ZolikaPatch](essential-modding/zolikapatch.md) and [multiplayer](multiplayer.md) support.
 However, this drag-and-drop archive does NOT include any support for Games for Windows - LIVE whatsoever.
 See the [downgrading](downgrading.md) and [multiplayer](multiplayer.md) sections instead. ==This version is better for mod compatibility==.

 !!! warning ""
-	A potential new huge update is coming soon.

-	I can't update the archive frequently myself - check out the pages to see if the mods, especially the ones ontop, got any updates.
+	I can't update the archive too frequently myself - check out the pages to see if the mods, especially the ones ontop, got any updates.

 ## Installation { data-search-exclude }